 How to Access Google Contacts

-Google Contacts is part of G Suite.
+Google Contacts is part of Google Workspace.
 You can get the free version by signing up for a Gmail account online or by downloading the app.
 If you have Gmail, you already have Google Contacts.
 Try Google Contacts today.

 Google Hangouts: Best Google Tool for Remote Communication